42 Gluten Free New York Restaurants for Celiacs to Enjoy

 24. Wild opened an outpost in Park Slope for great gluten-free pizzas, in addition to their Hudson Street location.
 They’ve also got gluten-free pastas on offer.
 Always an enjoyable visit!

-25. Posh Pop Bake Shop, 100% gluten free bakery offering cookies, pies, cakes, donuts, snack bars, brownies, and more.
+25. Posh Pop Bake Shop, a 100% gluten free bakery offering cookies, pies, cakes, donuts, snack bars, brownies, and more.
 Located in the West Village on Bleeker.

 26. Healthy protein bowls, local ingredients, delicious dressings.
 Sweetgreen has several locations in NYC and if one is nearby, it’s worth a stop for a quick lunch.